szTheory/startingperl.com/README.md

 ### Finding Modules

 A lot of hard problems have already been solved by the Perl community.
-There are almost 200k Perl modules on CPAN, which is easily searchable from [metacpan](https://metacpan.org/).
-If you are looking for something but don't know where to start, here is a [curated list of modules](https://metacpan.org/pod/Task::Kensho).
+There are almost 200k Perl modules on CPAN, all of which are easily searchable from [metacpan](https://metacpan.org/).
+If you are looking for something but don't know where to start, here is a [community-curated list of modules](https://metacpan.org/pod/Task::Kensho).

 ### Equivalents from Other Languages